toslunar/chainer/docs/source/glance.rst

    import matplotlib
    matplotlib.use('Agg')

-Typical imports for a Chainer program. :class:`~chainer.links` contain trainable parameters and :class:`~chainer.functions` do not.
+Typical imports for a Chainer program. :mod:`~chainer.links` contain trainable parameters and :mod:`~chainer.functions` do not.

 .. code-block:: python